thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 At any given time, the Unix shell has a **current working directory**.
 By convention, the current working directory is displayed in your shell's prompt.
 That way, you know where you are in the your computer's file system hierarchy at all times.

 From the command line, you can reference the current working directory with the period `.` character.
 You'll get to play around with this in a minute.
 Typically, a new shell session will set the current working directory to your user account's home directory when it starts.
+We've changed our iTerms settings so that when you open a new tab, it should be in the same directory from your previous session.

 ### The home directory